LukasL97/openai-pinecone-search/article.md

 ## Approach

-The core idea of the approach is to use OpenAI's chat completion model to answer a question about our documents.
+The core idea of the approach is to use OpenAI's chat completion model to answer questions about our documents.
 To do so, we create a prompt that includes the question and the documents and asks the model to answer the question based on the text contents of these documents.
 The problem is that the prompt we can use as input to the chat completion model is limited in length, and we might have